wernerdegroot/atombeak/README.md

 }
 ```

 The semantics of `Operation.retry()` are simple: if a retry action is performed, the current transaction is abandoned and retried at some later time.
 It would be correct to retry the transaction immediately, but it would also be inefficient: the state of the account will probably be unchanged, so the transaction will again hit the retry.
-The implementation in this library would instead wait until some other piece of code writes to to the balance of the given account.
+This library will instead wait until some other piece of code writes to to the balance of the given account.
 How does the implementation know to wait on the balance of that particular account?
-Because the transaction read `balanceVar` on the way to the retry, and that fact is
-conveniently recorded in the transaction log.
+Because the transaction read `balanceVar` on the way to the retry, and that fact is conveniently recorded in the transaction log.

 ### Example: dining philosophers